UMNET-perfSONAR/pssid-daemon/README.md

 - Power Over Ethernet Cable (optional, varies by setup)
 ## Initial Setup
 > Preparing the pi for ansible bootstrapping, configuring ssh
-1. Download Ubuntu 22.04 LTS (server edition) for the Raspberry Pi 4.
+1. Download Ubuntu 22.04 or 24 LTS (server edition) for the Raspberry Pi 4.
 This can be acquired through the official [Raspberry Pi Imaging Software](https://www.raspberrypi.com/software/)
 2. Allow the pi to boot and log in with the default credentials `ubuntu ubuntu`
 3. To access the pi over ssh, go to `/etc/ssh/sshd_config.d/` and make sure the files in this directory has password authentication enabled
 ```